-Each frame consists of 8.5" x 11" or 11" x 17" pages.
-Major Tax types are identified by a rectangular box (Left with black text and light blue backgound) which introduces and describes the tax and a rate table which shows tax rates throughout the cycle.
-Penalties for avoiding the taxes are also noted.
-Continuing rate examples will have the tax type (left) italicized above a black line.
-Sub-headings (Centered) are also above a black line will show different tax sub-categories within a specific tax, if applicable.
+Each frame consists of 8.5"x11" and 11" x 17" pages plus 1 board for the Insurance tax rate.

+- Major Tax types are identified by a rectangular box (Left with black text and light blue backgound) which introduces and describes the tax and a rate table which shows tax rates throughout the cycle.
+If a document appears on that page, the tax calculation appears in black text within a box on the right.
+Penalties for avoiding the taxes are also noted. - Continuing rate examples will have the tax type (left) italicized and gray text above a black line and the rate will be on the right side, also gray, above the line to allow a quick tax computation without referring to the rate tables. - Sub-headings with gray text are also above a black line will show different tax subcategories within a specific tax, if applicable.
 This is utilized for Certificates and Power of Attorney taxes.
-At the top of each page, a chapter heading or sub-heading will be continued or a new one presented so the flow can easily be determined.
-Some documents may be presented folded to show payment of the tax.
+At the top of each page, a chapter heading or sub-heading will be continued or a new one presented so the flow can easily be determined. - Some documents may be presented folded to show payment of the tax.
 Scans of other pages or reverse of a document to show dates, amounts or other information may be used.
 Each document description will show the transaction date first to allow the viewer to track the amendments being taxed which is shown second followed by the transaction description.